 I raised this very question last night.

-Um let me bring in Jay Sekulo.
+Let me bring in Jay Seculo.

-Jay, as devastating as this report was, it is everything that I said it would be, narrowed, very limited in scope, limited to the memos and comey only.
+Jay, as devastating as this report was, it is everything that I said it would be, narrowed, very limited in scope, limited to the memos and Comey only.

 And we knew while there were criminal referrals that they wouldn't be made in this case.

-I expect a very different result when the full report on Pfizer abuse comes out that Did not come out today.
+I expect a very different result when the full report on FISA abuse comes out.

-Add to it his serial aspect of this, in other words, he has consistently engaged in this kind of behavior.
+In other words, he has consistently engaged in this kind of behavior.

 I think it points to where this is going.